tungphambasement/DCNN/README.md

 ## Prepraring Data
 Download the dataset needed before running the examples. the structure should look like this.
-Alternatively, you change the path to data in the example code.
+Alternatively, you change the path to data in the examples' code.

 - For MNIST dataset, download from [kaggle](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
 - For CIFAR10 and CIFAR100, download from